Thanks for considering having me in to equip the saints in your area!

 As a pastor, I used to be against charging.
 However, now I believe it is a God-honoring manner of putting on an event like this.
 Charging a fee helps a church offset my honorarium.
 More importantly, it helps gauge commitment from the audience.
-It also minimizes no-shows on the day of the event which steward everybody’s time well.
+It also minimizes no-shows on the day of the event which stewards everybody’s time well.
 If you are concerned about those who might not be able to afford it, you can always build in some scholarship money.
-Having said this, it is up to you if you want to charge.
 I am happy to help with the administration of this using Eventbrite.

 What is the typical schedule of the seminar?

 Again, I will do what you want.
 In New England Friday night/Saturday am works well.
 In other parts of the country, Saturday works well.
-Give the ubiquitous presence of sports, some hosts are experimenting with a Saturday afternoon with dinner provided.
-Other churches have provided lunch on a Sunday and held a Sunday afternoon seminar with childcare.
+Give the ubiquitous presence of sports, some hosts are experimenting with a Sunday afternoon with lunch provided.

 What is a mini-conference?